woleet/woleet-weblibs/README.md

 **`woleet.signature.validateIdentity(identityUrl, pubKey)`**

-Allows to validate the identity of a signee.
+Allows to validate the identity of a signee using an identity server.

+Checks that the public key is known by the identity server, associated to an identity and/or controlled by the identity server
-It checks that the identity URL controls the provided public key by asking it to sign some random data and checking the returned signature.
+(by asking it to sign some random data and checking the returned signature).

 See example at [examples/signature.html](examples/validateIdentity.html)

 - Parameters:
-    - `identityUrl`: the provided identity URL.
+    - `identityUrl`: the identity URL of the identity server.
     - `pubKey`: a bitcoin address (in base 58).
 - Returns a Promise which forwards an object:
     - `valid`: a boolean that indicates if identity is valid or not.
     - `reason`: a string that gives details about the validation failure (if any).
     - `identity` an [Identity](#object_identity) object (if forwarded by the server).
 <br>Note that the **reason** attribute may not be defined depending on the kind of failure.
-- If the identity URL does not return the expected data, a `bad_server_response` Error object is returned.
-- If a network/server error occurred while calling the identity URL an `http_error` Error object is returned.

 ### Get Woleet public anchors matching some data